buckning/masters-app/Readme.md

 This project has been tested on Windows 10 using Eclipse EE (Kepler) Build: 20130614-0229 and works as is.

-The project is broken into 3 applications
+The project is broken into 3 applications:

 * Multi-touch recreational activity program
 * Database data downloader
 * Data analysis tool